Virginia State Bar

 Will the hours count toward my mandatory CLE requirement?

 Yes.
-The 5.5 hours will count toward your annual requirement of 12.0 hours (including 2.0 ethics) as an active member of the bar.
+The 5.0 hours will count toward your annual requirement of 12.0 hours (including 2.0 ethics) as an active lawyer of the bar.
 The MCLE year begins November 1 each year.

 Will another state’s CLE course fulfill this requirement?